EventStore/EventStore/docs/streams.md

 A **soft delete** leverages **`TruncateBefore`** (or **`$tb`**).
 When you delete a stream, **`TruncateBefore`** (or **`$tb`**) is set to the [max long/Int64 value](https://docs.microsoft.com/en-us/dotnet/api/system.int64.maxvalue?view=net-5.0): 9223372036854775807.

-Appending to the stream adds events starting from event number 4, the last stream revision before deletion, incremented by one.
+If you attempt to read this soft-deleted stream the read returns a **`StreamNotFound`** or **`404`** result.

-When you read a soft-deleted stream, the read returns a **`StreamNotFound`** or **`404`** result.
-After deleting the stream, you can append to it again, continuing from where it left off.
+Appending to the stream later adds events starting from the last stream revision before deletion, incremented by one.
+Continuing with our previous example, a new event would be appended with event number 4, and only events from event number 4 onwards are visible when you read this stream.

 ### Max count and Max age